plunify/InTime-PlunifyCloud-Tutorial/README.md

 (<a href="lang/中文/README.md">中文</a>|<a href="lang/日本語/README.md">日本語</a>)

+## Prerequisites
+This tutorial assumes you have InTime already installed on-premise with the evaluation license.
+I also assumes you have a licensed FPGA tool such as Vivado or Quartus.

+Alternatively if you are evaluating or running InTime on the cloud (https://ailab.plunify.com), please start a cloud server (e.g. RA1) with the "InTime" tool and select any Vivado version.
+(Only Vivado is available on Plunify Cloud) Vivado and InTime will be configured automatically in the background when the server is started.

 ## Introduction
 This is a simple tutorial for the user to optimize an FPGA design with the InTime software, using the Plunify Cloud service.
 If you are new to InTime, please [apply for a free evaluation](https://www.plunify.com/en/free-evaluation/) of the software.<br>

 This tutorial covers the "Hot Start" recipe, "InTime Default" recipe, and the "Extra Opt Exploration" recipe.
 The recipe flow and their configurations are shown as below.

 **Recipe 1 : Hotstart**